alexquar/Rust/notes/memory.md

 ## Ownership

-### Ownership rules
+### Ownership Rules

-- each value in rust has an owner
+- Each value in Rust has a single owner.
-- There can only be one owner at a time
+- There can only be one owner at a time.
-- when the owner goes out of scope the value is dropped
+- When the owner goes out of scope, the value is dropped.
-- can only havew one mutable reference or many immutable references
+- You can have either one mutable reference or multiple immutable references to a value at a time.

+---

-### References
+## References

-- immutable by default
+- References are immutable by default.
-- enables you to borrow a value without taking ownership (its just a pointer no?)
+- They allow you to borrow a value without taking ownership (they are just pointers).
+- Syntax: `&variable_name`
-- &variable_name
+- Function parameter: `&Type`
-- taking in a reference &type

-### Making changes to the value of a reference
-- have to dereference *_r +=1

-### Making a reference mutable
-- example the original needs to be a mut value then we take a mutable reference let mut x:i32 = 5;
+---

+## Mutable References

+- To mutate through a reference, both the original value and the reference must be mutable.
+    ```rust
+    let mut x: i32 = 5;
     let r: &mut i32 = &mut x;
+    *r += 1; // Dereference to modify the value
+    ```
-    - we now have a reference to x in r that can be changes
+- You can only have one mutable reference to a value in a particular scope.

-### One owner
-- If you go s1 = String::from("RUST") and then s2=s1 then s2 now owns the value and takes over the value using s1 will not trigger an error
-- even if you call a function with the argument as your value and not take it as a reference then it is now the owner
+---

+## Ownership Transfer

+- Assigning ownership:
+    ```rust
+    let s1 = String::from("RUST");
+    let s2 = s1; // s1 is no longer valid, s2 owns the value
+    ```
+- Passing by value to a function transfers ownership.
-- if you pass it by reference then it just "borrows" the value and you remain the owner
+- Passing by reference (`&value`) allows borrowing, so the original owner retains ownership.

+---

 ## Borrowing

-- involved temp ownership through references &obj
+- Borrowing involves temporary access to a value through references (`&obj`).
-- to have mutable borrowed value you must use &mut
+- To borrow mutably, use `&mut`:
+    ```rust
+    fn modify(val: &mut i32) {
+        *val += 1;
+    }
+    ```
+- Only one mutable reference or multiple immutable references are allowed at a time.